oracle/node-oracledb/doc/src/user_guide/troubleshooting.rst

 ===================

 You may encounter issues while installing node-oracledb.
-Ensure that you have installed the node-oracledb :ref:`prerequsites <prerequisites>`.
+Ensure that you have installed the node-oracledb :ref:`prerequisites <prerequisites>`.
 Review the error messages closely.

 - If there is a network connection error, check if you need to use